Lester Frank Ward: Personal Character

-Reflecting after his death, James Q. Dealey, one of Ward's friends, wrote that Ward "had a deeply emotional nature" which was "suppressed by his close devotion to intellectual pursuits", while he was "really fond of social life" he became "so absorbed in his work that to a quite large extent he lived a lonely life during his last years" and rarely socialized away from his university connections.
-Dealey described Ward as a committed teacher who "was seldom absent from his classes" and "was most systematic in the preparation of his lectures", even towards the end of his life when "he could barely put one foot before another and could hardly carry the weight of his books", Ward cherished teaching.
+Reflecting after Ward's death, his friend James Q. Dealey wrote that Ward "had a deeply emotional nature" which was "suppressed by his close devotion to intellectual pursuits" and that while he was "really fond of social life" he became "so absorbed in his work that ... he lived a lonely life during his last years" and rarely socialized away from his university connections.
+Dealey described Ward as a committed teacher who "was seldom absent from his classes" and "was most systematic in the preparation of his lectures. " Dealey stated that even towards the end of Ward's life, when "he could barely put one foot before another and could hardly carry the weight of his books," Ward cherished teaching.

 Emily Palmer Cape wrote that Ward "always stressed the power of an education which teaches a knowledge of the materials and forces of nature, and their relation to our own lives."
 Cape noted that Ward "loved nature, and to be out of doors" and enjoyed giving "a long and beautiful description of the earth" whenever possible.